mithunkumarc/learning_electronics/basics/working_of_fan.md

 ## 🏗️ 1.
 Core Internal Components

 *   **The Stator (Stationary Coils):** An inner ring of fixed copper wire coils arranged in a circular pattern (**Top, Bottom, Right, and Left**).
 These coils do not physically move.
 *   **The Rotor (Moving Part):** A metallic ring holding bars or magnets located at the center, surrounding the stator.
-The fan blades are bolted directly to this rotor.
+The fan blades are bolted directly to this rotor. it has no current connection, due to stator magnetic field change, current induce and opposite magnetic poles/field created with respect to stator.
 *   **The Capacitor:** A small electrical component wired in series with only one set of the stator coils (the Right/Left track).auxilary track

 ---